-- 6.1 The Headteacher is the SPoC and in their absence, the other trained DSL/DDSL's Kate Muncer is responsible for making referrals relating to extremism and radicalisation.
-In the unlikely event that the Headteacher and other DSL/DDSL's are not available, all staff know the channels by which to make referrals via the child protection and safeguarding policy and procedures, which can be found on the school's website and a copy can be requested from the school office. - 6.2 The nominated local governing committee member for safeguarding is: Emily Jefford and the Trustee responsible for child protection and safeguarding is Mrs Mary Lewis. - 6.3 Staff will be fully briefed about what to do if they are concerned about the possibility of radicalisation relating to a pupil, or if they need to discuss specific children whom they consider to be vulnerable to radicalisation or extremist views. - 6.4 DSL/DDSLs will work in conjunction with the Head of School and external agencies to decide the best course of action to address concerns which arise.
+6.1 The Headteacher is the SPoC and in their absence, the other trained DSL/DDSL's Kaye Muncer is responsible for making referrals relating to extremism and radicalisation.
+In the unlikely event that the Headteacher and other DSL/DDSL's are not available, all staff know the channels by which to make referrals via the child protection and safeguarding policy and procedures, which can be found on the school/college website and in the staffroom.